-Operations are to be conducted to achieve the goals set out in the Our Future Willoughby - Community Strategy 2028 and actions in the Green City Plan 2028.
+Operations are to be conducted to achieve the goals set out in the Our Future Willoughby 2032 and actions in the Green City Plan 2028.

-Urban run-off and stormwater discharges can cause a departure from the natural condition of bushland and is classified as a "disturbance" under State Environmental Planning Policy 19 - Bushland in Urban Areas.
-As such, Council cannot consent to a development which directly or indirectly discharges run-off or stormwater into bushland areas without taking into account the aims, objectives and procedures of the policy (particularly Clauses 6 and 9).
+Urban run-off and stormwater discharges can cause a departure from the natural condition of bushland and is classified as a "disturbance" under State Environmental Planning Policy (Biodiversity and Conservation) 2021.
+As such, Council cannot consent to a development which directly or indirectly discharges run-off or stormwater into bushland areas without taking into account the aims, objectives and procedures of the policy (particularly Clauses 6.5 and 6.8).